grahamcarman/docs/astro/secrets-backend/gcp-secretsmanager.md

 To ensure the security of secrets, the `.env` variable is only available in your local environment and not in the Cloud UI .
 See [Set Environment Variables Locally](https://docs.astronomer.io/astro/develop-project#set-environment-variables-locally).

-#### Configure Secret Manager on Astro using a service account JSON key file
+## Step 4: Configure Secret Manager on Astro using a service account JSON key file

 1. Set up the Secret Manager locally.
 See [Set up GCP Secret Manager locally](#set-up-gcp-secret-manager-locally).